 Mechanical Computer Aided Design (MCAD) 1

-This module provides an introduction to the fundamentals in the use of a modern 3D CAD system to create robust 3D part modules using a range of feature types.
+This module provides an introduction to the fundamentals in the use of a modern 3D CAD system to create robust 3D part modules using an introductory range of feature types.

 Drawing and Design